Semiconcave functions in Alexandrov's geometry: Extremal subsets

 In particular, if in this construction we take points with tangent cone homeomorphic to $\RR_{+}\times \RR^{m-1}$ then we get the boundary of an Alexandrov's space.

 This follows from theorem~\ref{thm:dist-extr} and the Morse lemma (property~\ref{morse} page~\pageref{morse}).

-\item Let $A/G$ be a factor of an Alexandrov's space by an isometry group, and $S_H\i A$ be the set of points with stabilizer conjugate to a subgroup $H\i G$ (or its connected component).
-Then the closure of the projection of $S_H$ in $A/G$ forms an extremal subset.
+\item Let $G$ be a closed subgroups in the group of isometries of an Alexandrov space $A$.
+Denote by $A^G$ the fixed point set of $G$.
+Then the projection of $A^G$ in $A/G$ forms an extremal subset.

-For example: A cube can be presented as a quotient of a flat torus by a discrete isometry group, and each face of the cube forms an extremal subset.